theopn/theovim/src/theovim-docs/vim-help.md

 - :enew: Open a new buffer without a name
 - :tabnew: Open a new tab then execute `:enew`
 - :e <file>: Open a new buffer with the file name
-- :tab sb <number>: Open a new tab with selected buffer (or the current buffer without selection)
+- :tab sb <number>: Open a new tab with the selected buffer (or the current buffer without selection)

 - :bprev/bnext: Cycles through the buffers
 - gt/gT or :tabprevious/tabnext: Cycles through the tabs